t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Penetration testing {#sec6-7}
 Given that the IoT devices often have inadvertent vulnerabilities, both users and developers would want to perform penetration testing on their IoT devices.
 Nonetheless, since the devices are resource-constrained they often barf of crash even when minimal tests are performed.
 It remains to be seen how the software testing and quality assurance mechanisms used from the desktop and mobile world will be applied to IoT devices.

-## Long-term resistance to cryptographic analysis {#sec6-8}
+## Quantum-resistance {#sec6-8}

 Many IoT systems that are being deployed today will remain operational for many years.
-With the advancements made in the field of quantum computers, it is possible that we may indeed have large-scale easily available quantum computers in future for performing cryptanalysis on existing cryptographic algorithms and cipher suites.
-If this happens, it would mean that functionalities enabled by means of RSA/ECC would need to be updated to quantum-resistant alternatives.
+With the advancements made in the field of quantum computers, it is possible that large-scale quantum computers are available in the future for performing cryptanalysis on existing cryptographic algorithms and cipher suites.
+If this happened, it would have two consequences.
+First, functionalities enabled by means of RSA/ECC - namely key exchange, public-key encryption and signature - would not be secure anymore due to Shor's algorithm.
+Second, the security level of symmetric algorithms will decrease, e.g., the security of a block cipher with a key size of b bits will only offer b/2 bits of security due to Grover's algorithm.

+This would require to update to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
 While such future planning is hard, it may be a necessity in certain critical IoT deployments which are expected to last decades or more.
 Although increasing the key-size of the different algorithms is definitely an option, it would also incur additional computation overhead and network traffic.
 This would be undesirable in most scenarios.
-There have been recent advancements in quantum-resistant cryptography, we highlight a few here:
+There have been recent advancements in quantum-resistant cryptography.

-1.

-2.

-3.
+We refer to {{ETSI_GR_QSC_001}} for an extensive overview of existing quantum-resistant cryptography.
 RFC7696 provides guidelines for cryptographic algorithm agility.

 # Next Steps towards a Flexible and Secure Internet of Things {#sec7}